 SDMS CME credit may be awarded only to authors who are SDMS members at the time of the SDMS CME application, and only upon publication, of any of these manuscript types.

 The Learning Center on the SDMS website offers hundreds of SDMS CME credit opportunities, and new activities are added throughout the year.
 Credit can be earned only once for each activity.
-The SDMS CME Tracker automatically makes a record of earned SDMS CME credits for each member and transfers this information to the American Registry for Diagnostic Medical Sonography (ARDMS) and Cardiovascular Credentialing International (CCI).
+The SDMS CME Tracker automatically makes a record of earned SDMS CME credits for each member and transfers this information to the American Registry for Diagnostic Medical Sonography (ARDMS), American Registry of Radiologic Technologists (ARRT), and Cardiovascular Credentialing International (CCI).

 Non-SDMS CME credits are not reported by the tracker.
 For those, a sonographer must submit the completion certificate directly to the relevant credentialing body.